TawfikMohamed040/TawfikMohamed040/README.md

 # Hi there, I'm Tawfik Mohamed! 👋

 I'm a junior software engineer and competitive programmer passionate about technology and innovation.
-Currently, I'm pursuing my studies at the Faculty of Computer Science and Artificial Intelligence, Cairo University.
+Currently, I'm have graduated from Faculty of Computer Science and Artificial Intelligence, Cairo University.

 ## 🛠️ Languages and Tools: